abhi6174/SMARTLANDS/README.md

 SmartLands:Blockchain based land ownership and transfer system

 Our project is a blockchain-based land selling platform that enables secure, transparent, and decentralized transactions for land ownership.
-By utilizing blockchain technology and smart contracts, the platform ensures trust, eliminates intermediaries, and provides immutable land ownership records.
+By utilizing blockchain technology and smart contracts  the platform ensures trust, provides immutable land ownership records.

-Hello
 ## Features

 1) Ownership transfer
 2) Admin verification
-3) Ownership history
+3) Land registration
-4) Digitalized agreement
-5) Payment using tokens
+4) Payment using tokens

 ## Tech Stack